What to do when a client's IT is a total mess

 STEP 2: Gauge client’s willingness to invest

-If the client environment is a hot mess, many people would assume it’s because the prospect is cheap and refused to pay for the appropriate equipment and support levels.
-Sure, this is often the case, but you shouldn’t jump to that conclusion without confirming with the prospect.
+If the client environment is chaotic, many might assume it’s due to the prospect being cheap and refusing to invest in appropriate equipment and support.
+While this is often the case, it’s important not to jump to conclusions without discussing it with the prospect.

 STEP 3: Go or no-go

-If they see the value of the changes and appreciate you bringing them to light, get them to commit to making the major correction within the first 2-3 months of the relationship.
-Straight away would be better, but may not be practical based on their cash flow.
+If they recognize the value of your insights and are willing to address major issues, encourage them to commit to making these corrections within the first 2-3 months of the relationship.
+While immediate action would be ideal, it may not be feasible depending on their cash flow.

 This article is an example of the content I send out in my weekly email.
 If you’d like to get this great content early and delivered to your inbox, sign up below.